tellor-io/telliot-feeds/docs/usage.md

   -pf, --priority-fee INTEGER     use custom maxPriorityFeePerGas (gwei) -gp, --gas-price INTEGER        use custom legacy gasPrice (gwei) -p, --profit float float        lower threshold to report for percentage or usd profit
-                                  -p 0 0 will report to any profit.
+                                  -p 0 0 will report to any profit that is not negative.
                                   -p 200 5 would report for a 200% or 5 usd profit
-                                  -p YOLO 0 skip the checks and just report Default is 100 0 -tx, --tx-type TEXT             choose transaction type (0 for legacy txs, 2 for EIP-1559)
+                                  -p YOLO 0 skip the checks and just report Default values are 100 0 -tx, --tx-type TEXT             choose transaction type (0 for legacy txs, 2 for EIP-1559)
   -gps, --gas-price-speed [safeLow|average|fast|fastest]